 All full-time, salaried permanent employees of participating political subdivisions are automatically covered by the VRS GLI upon employment.
-This plan is administered by the VRS, along with pensions and other OBEB plans, for public employer groups in the Commonwealth of Virginia.
+This plan is administered by the VRS, along with pensions and other OBEB plans.

 In addition to the Basic GLI benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional GLI Program.
 For members who elect the optional group life insurance coverage, the insurer bills employers directly for the premiums.
 Employers deduct these premiums from members' paychecks and pay the premiums to the insurer.
 Since this is a separate and fully insured program, it is not included as part of the GLI OPEB.